adriangb/xpresso/docs/tutorial/files.md

 # Files

-You can read the request body directly into a file or bytes.
+You can read the raw request body directly into a file or bytes.
 This will read the data from the top level request body, and can only support 1 file.
 To receive multiple files, see the [multipart/form-data documentation].